Byrde/terraform-project-registry/projects/n8n-ibkr/README.md

 - **Port**: Automatically inferred from `ib_gateway_trading_mode` (4001 for paper, 7497 for live)

 The IB Gateway API is only accessible from within the Cloud Run service and is not exposed externally for security reasons.

+### Health Check

+n8n automatically performs a health check on IB Gateway before starting.
+The startup script waits for IB Gateway to become healthy and reachable at `http://localhost:${port}/v1/api/iserver/auth/status` before starting n8n.
+This ensures that IB Gateway is ready when n8n workflows try to use it.

+**Health Check Configuration:**
+- **Timeout**: Default 300 seconds (5 minutes) - configurable via `ib_gateway_health_check_timeout_seconds`
+- **Interval**: Default 5 seconds between checks - configurable via `ib_gateway_health_check_interval_seconds`
+- **Behavior**: n8n will **not start** until IB Gateway becomes healthy.
+If IB Gateway doesn't become healthy within the timeout, the container will exit with an error and Cloud Run will restart it.

+This ensures IB Gateway is fully ready before n8n starts processing workflows.
+This is particularly important when IB Gateway requires 2FA authentication, as it gives time for manual approval before n8n starts.

 ### Authentication